AndrejMitrovic/DWinProgramming/readme.md

-# Note: This project no longer builds as-is.

-There's been a lot of breaking changes in the D compiler in the last 10 years, since this project was initially created.
-The DMD linker is no longer Optlink by default (unless -m32omf is used), and the build scripts will need to be updated.

-Ideally this entire project would be dub-ified, made const-correct, and used utility libraries for things like instantiating COM objects.

 # DWinProgramming - D WinAPI programming
 This is a collection of samples from Charles Petzold's Programming Windows book, translated into the D programming language.
 It also contains a small collection